-The Fair Registration Practices Act (FRPA) applies to 49 regulating bodies in Nova Scotia, covering 86 occupations, including all 22 compulsory trades.
+The Fair Registration Practices Act (FRPA) (PDF) applies to 47 regulating bodies in Nova Scotia, covering 84 occupations, including 20 compulsory trades.

 A regulatory body sets the standards and regulates how people practise as members of a regulated occupation.
 Everyone who practises a regulated occupation needs to register with the regulatory body.

 The Act governs the practices regulatory bodies use to register people who apply to become a member of a regulated occupation.
 Under the Act, registration needs to follow a fair procedure and be transparent, objective, and impartial.

 Government can directly regulate the occupations or delegate that authority to another organization.

 The Review Officer administers the Fair Registration Practices Act to make sure registration practices are transparent, objective, impartial and procedurally fair.
 The Review Officer: